Please register or login to continue

 ‘To speak to Captain Özgün!’

-We left the villa of Monsieur Guerin and had returned to the Police Station to talk to Captain Özgün at once.
-I had requested that he investigate the schedules of the Western diplomats, before the murders had occurred, whilst we attempted to locate Sir Redfield.
-We headed to the building of the Sadrazam, where the foreign diplomats met the Grand Vizier.
+We headed to the building of the Sadrazam, where foreign diplomats met the Grand Vizier.
 He was not there at all.
-Then, we had visited the British Embassy to enquire about Sir Redfield, and we would receive information that would be shocking.
+Then we visited the British Embassy to enquire about Sir Redfield, and we received information that was shocking.
 Sir Redfield had left the city of Constantinople for Austria.
-We had returned to the Police Station, where we were informed of the schedules of the Western diplomats.
-I had perused the daily schedules and in each murdered diplomat, they had previous engagements with Sir Redfield.
+We returned to the Police Station, where we were informed of the diplomats’ schedules.
+I perused the daily itineraries and saw that in each case, the murdered diplomat had had previous engagements with Sir Redfield.

-'Good God Bonheur, we have now found our mastermind!'
+‘Good God, Bonheur, we have now found our mastermind!’
 I ejaculated.

-'Sir Redfield?'
-Bonheur had muttered.
+‘Sir Redfield?’
+Bonheur muttered.

 ‘Precisely!’